Dawid Szwarga

-Dawid Szwarga (born 7 October 1990) is a Polish professional football manager and former player who currently manages Ekstraklasa club Arka Gdynia.
+Dawid Szwarga (born 7 October 1990) is a Polish professional football manager and former player who is currently the assistant manager of Ekstraklasa club GKS Katowice.

 Playing career

 The son of former midfielder Mirosław, Dawid Szwarga began his footballing career at his hometown club, MOSiR, following in his father's footsteps.
 In 2008, he joined Ekstraklasa club Odra Wodzisław Śląski but did not make any senior appearances, only playing for their Młoda Ekstraklasa side.
 He went on to play for II liga and III liga clubs from the Silesia area, such as GKS Jastrzębie, Pniówek Pawłowice, Szczakowianka Jaworzno, Nadwiślan Góra and Skra Częstochowa.
 In 2012, he trialed with top division side Korona Kielce.

 In total, Szwarga made 29 third division appearances, scoring once, and 147 fourth division appearances, scoring 10 league goals, before retiring after multiple short stints with lower division clubs.

 Managerial career

 Assistant at GKS Katowice

 Szwarga began his coaching career in June 2018, after being recommended by Jakub Dziółka to join Jacek Paszulewicz's staff at GKS Katowice.
 As a match analyst and assistant coach, he also conducted training sessions for the senior team.
 During his three years in Katowice, he also worked under managers Dariusz Dudek and Rafał Górak.